Arncliffe - Bardwell Valley

 What is the weighted average housing cost based on tenure mix in Arncliffe - Bardwell Valley?

-Factoring in the ownership distribution, the weighted average monthly housing cost is approximately $1,657.
+Based on the area's tenure composition, the weighted average monthly housing cost is approximately $1,657.
 This accounts for outright owners paying no housing costs, mortgage holders paying $2,400.0/month, and renters paying $2,165/month.

 How affordable is housing in Arncliffe - Bardwell Valley relative to local incomes?